Code-Institute-Submissions/band-app/README.md

 - [bower](https://bower.io/)
 	- **bower** is used to manage the installation of our libraries and frameworks

+## Testing
+- Extensive in-browser testing was performed throughout the development of this project

 ## Contributing

 ### Getting the code up and running